 – Other cooking juices, such as vegetable or chicken broths are also good for cooking rice and adding flavor.

-– It is important to accurately measure the amount of water or broth for the amount of rice you are cooking, otherwise the end result could be burnt or pasty.
+– It is essential to accurately measure the amount of water or broth for the amount of rice you are cooking; otherwise, the final result could be burnt or pasty.

-5 .
-Let rest.
-After the rice has finished cooking and all the water has been brought to a boil, let stand with the lid on for at least five minutes.
+5. Let it rest.
+After the water boils and the rice finishes cooking, let it stand with the lid on for at least five minutes.
 The rice will firm up as it cools slightly, allowing you to serve long, fluffy and intact grains of rice.

 – After the rest period, remove the lid and mix the rice with a fork.
 It should be light and fragrant!

 – Serve immediately or let the rice cool for half an hour and refrigerate for future meals.

 There are many other recipes of cooking rice; either brown rice, white rice, basmati, or other types of rice, rice has many benefits for the body, so it’s good to have it in our meals.